dansreis/VehicleTelematics/README.md

 The accident reporter should generate 5 accident alerts.
 (870->960, 900->990, 930->1020, 960->1050, 990->1080).

 ## Program INPUT:
-* The Java program will read the events from a CSV with the format: Time, VID, Spd, XWay, Lane, Dir, Seg, Pos
+* The Java program will read the events from a CSV with the format: Time, VID, Spd, XWay, Lane, Dir, Seg, Pos.

 ## Program OUPUT:
 * The program must generate 3 output CSV files
 1. __speedfines.csv__: to store the output of the speed radar.
-Format: Time, VID, XWay, Seg, Dir, Spd
+Format: Time, VID, XWay, Seg, Dir, Spd.
 2. __avgspeedfines.csv__: to store the output of the average speed control.
 Format: Time1, Time2, VID, XWay, Dir, AvgSpd, where Time1 is the time of the first event of the segment and Time2 is the time of the last event of the segment.
 2. __accidents.csv__: to store the output of the accident detector.
 Format: Time1, Time2, VID, XWay, Seg, Dir, Pos, where Time1 is the time of the first event the car stops and Time2 is the time of the fourth event the car reports to be stopped.

  ## Authors
- Daniel Reis
+ Daniel Reis<br>
  Afonso Castro